STAPLE-verse/STAPLE/README.md

 DATABASE_URL=postgresql://<YOUR_DB_USERNAME>@localhost:5432/staple_test
 ```

-9) In a terminal window, go to the folder you cloned this repository and type the following to create the databases needed for the application.
+9) In a terminal window, go to the folder you cloned this repository and type the following to install the packages and create the databases needed for the application.

 ```
 npm install # to install all packages for staple